Eric-Robert-Lawson/attractor-oncology/The_Epistemic_Trajectory.md

   The failure rate will converge asymptotically to zero as coverage converges to complete.
+  The mechanism of this convergence is the dimensional asymmetry of the attractor boundary: early predictions are made without full knowledge of the manifold dimensionality; later predictions incorporate that knowledge and fail less.
   This convergence trajectory is itself a falsifiable structural prediction of the framework.